LastDemon99/LastDemon99/README.md

 ## Hi there, I'm LastDemon99, a hobby programmer

 - 👻 Sometimes I write code to pass the time and learn something new.
-- 💀 Oh, I am also extremely vague and lazy

 I have developed some scripts for MW3 servers, administration scripts and game modes, and I have made some randoms code for learning only.